wri/spotutil/docs/Updating_AMI.md

 Install 'em!

+Also note that some of these packages may need enivronment variables.
+If that's the case, edit the ~/.bashrc file to include these.
+You can test by running `source .bashrc` to update your shell's environment variables, then run your commands as before.

 ### create the AMI

 1. go back to the EC2 console, and stop the instance you just created